friendlymatthew/norm/README.md

 # png

-This project aims to provide a complete PNG decoder backed by a feature-rich GPU-based renderer.
+This project aims to provide a PNG decoder backed by a feature-rich GPU-based renderer.

 As a decoder, this project uses the [PNG test suite](http://www.schaik.com/pngsuite/) to validate its ability to handle various PNG features and edge cases.
 Currently, `png` can decode and render images with an 8-bit color depth.